Saskia van de Gevel

 My teaching philosophy emphasizes student learning through hands-on experience in the classroom and in the field, relating the excitement of scientific discovery, and encouraging students to engage in internships, study abroad programs, and experiencing other cultures.
 I teach the following courses:

-· GHY 3110 (Vegetation, Soils, and Landforms): Represents a comprehensive study of our physical earth, emphasizing the distributional patterns and interrelations of natural vegetation, soils, and landforms in North America.
-Throughout the course we will focus on the impact of humans on the natural environment.
+- GHY 3110 (Vegetation, Soils, and Landforms): Advanced-level physical geography course.
+A comprehensive study of our physical earth, emphasizing the distributional patterns and interrelations of natural vegetation, soils, and landforms.
+Throughout the course we will focus on the global impact of humans on the natural environment.

-· GHY 3530 (Study Abroad - Biogeography of Costa Rica): Students demonstrate an understanding of the links between climate change, El Nino Southern Oscillation cycles, and ecological processes in Costa Rica and Central America.
+- GHY 3530 (Study Abroad - Biogeography of Costa Rica): Students demonstrate an understanding of the links between climate change, El Nino Southern Oscillation cycles, and ecological processes in Costa Rica.

-· GHY/PLN 4830 (Senior Seminar): Provides a ‘capstone’ experience for graduating Geography majors, with a balance between academic and practical experiences.
-Topics generally covered include: resume design and cover letter writing, portfolio development, preparation for job interviews, internship experiences, graduate school opportunities, and what it means to be a geographer.
+- GHY/PLN 4830 (Senior Seminar): Provides a ‘capstone’ experience for graduating Geography majors, with a balance between academic and practical experiences.
+Topics generally covered include: resume design and cover letter writing, portfolio development, preparation for job interviews, internship experiences, and graduate school opportunities.

 Philip B. White, Saskia L. van de Gevel, and Peter T. Soulé 2012.
 Succession and disturbance in an endangered red spruce-Fraser fir forest in the southern Appalachian Mountains, North Carolina, U.S.A.
 Endangered Species Research 18: 17–25.